Documentation

 Sensors

-IR sensor (pins), ball sensor, Hall effect (turret home)
+IR (pins), dual ball sensors (speed calc), Hall effect (home)

 WS2812B LEDs

-300 addressable RGB LEDs for lane lighting effects
+106 addressable RGB LEDs (4 strips) for lane & deck lighting

 Servo Channel Mapping